Blue Ice's Warthog 40 (pre-2019)

 I can't help but feel, the "corporate" has invaded and to some extent displaced the "passionate" and for 2019 Blue Ice might instead have asked: "What would our customers accept as a Blue Ice mountaineering pack?"
 That's a very different question and it's resulted in a very different outcome that quite frankly should not carry the "Warthog" label.

 The Pre-2019 Warthog is exactly what we at Scramble look for in a winter trekking / sub-zero mountaineering pack.
-When paired with a couple of Towers (pictured right), it has enough room for a sub-zero sleeping bag and 8 days of food rations.
+When paired with a couple of Towers (pictured below), it has enough room for a sub-zero sleeping bag and 8 days of food rations.

 Blue Ice's pre-2019 Warthog 40 is Scramble's top pick in the Sub Zero Mountain Pack category.
 Now, we'll start looking for its replacement.
 As we said earlier, the race to the bottom is on, so get the good stuff before the cost-cutting gets worse.